tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 Moving the peer address to a bucket of old addresses has the effect of upgrading, or increasing the ranking of a peer in the address book.

+**Note** In v0.34 a peers is currently marked good only from the consensus reactor whenever it delivers a correct consensus message.

 ## Bad peers

 The `MarkBad` method marks a peer as bad and bans it for a period of time.

-It is invoked by the PEX reactor, with banning time of 24 hours, in the following cases:
+It is invoked by the [PEX reactor](pex-protocol.md#misbehavior), with banning time of 24 hours, in the following cases:

 - When PEX requests are received too often from a peer
 - When an invalid PEX response is received from a peer